Is Coca Cola Kosher?

 The solution is quite ingenious: The Coca-Cola company gave the rabbi a long list of ingredients (with no mention of the quantities), only some of which are actually in Coke itself.
 The rabbi approved the entire list, and the company only uses part of the list in actual production.

 Here's another "kosher Coke tidbit:" One of the main ingredients in Coke is corn syrup, which Jews do not eat during Passover.
 So in cities with large Jewish populations, the local Coca-Cola bottling company will make a special batch of Coke using sugar instead.
-Actually, the original Coke formula called for sugar, and it was only in recent years that the company switched to corn syrup.
+Actually, the original Coke formula called for sugar, and it was only in recent years that the company switched to high fructose corn syrup.
 So it turns out that once a year, Coke aficionados (from all ethnic persuasions) scout out supermarkets in Jewish neighborhoods – buying up caseloads of "the real thing!"